 The decision letter explains the reasons for the decision as well as how to request a decision review.

-Review of a Community Resource Panel decision must be made within six weeks of the original Community Resource Panel date.
+A request to review and a Community Resource Panel decision must be made within six weeks of the original Community Resource Panel date.
 This is to provide enough time for the parent/carer or representative to receive the Community Resource Panel outcome and send further supporting evidence to be heard at the next available Community Resource Panel date.
 Supporting evidence must include the reasons why the parent/carer or representative wish for this to be reconsidered and must provide reasoning and any new supporting information they believe Community Resource Panel was not able to consider at first presentation to Panel.

 Community Resource Panel will reconsider their decision, taking account of the parent/carer or representative’s comments and new information.